spring-ai-community/mcp-security/README.md

 Then, configure the security for your project in the usual Spring-Security way, adding the provided configurer.
 Create a configuration class, and reference the authorization server's URI.
 In this example, we have set the authz server's issuer URI in the well known Spring property `spring.security.oauth2.resourceserver.jwt.issuer-uri`.
-This property is not a requirement.
+Using this exact name is not a requirement, and you may use a custom property.

 ```java